sundayfridayabimaje-design/Alpie-Core/README.md

 ---
 ## 8. Acknowledgements / Credits

 We want to thank DeepSeek for their original model, which was the basis for this work.
-Our team adjusted the model and used 4-bit quantization.
+Our team fine tuned the model and used 4-bit quantization.
 This resulted in better efficiency and accuracy for our tasks.
 This model respects the contributions of the original authors and aims to provide a safe, high-performance solution for reasoning and inference.

 We also appreciate the Hugging Face ecosystem (Transformers, PEFT, vLLM, bitsandbytes), the open-source community datasets (MMLU, GSM8K, SWE-Bench, and others), and the help from various cloud providers.
 Finally, we recognize the broader AI research community and companies whose innovations and insights keep inspiring our work.